So many Public Houses

 Jolly Farmer Pub

-I am researching the former Jolly Farmer pub and would be interested to see if anyone knows how long the existing building has been there and when the name changed from the Golden Farmer.
-Also any ideas on which brewery the pub was run through and when exactly it shut would be gratefully received.
+A correspondent (for whom I no longer have a contact address) wrote asking if anyone knows how long the existing building has been there and when the name changed from the Golden Farmer.
+Also any ideas on which brewery the pub was run through and when exactly it shut ref 229

 Allend thinks that the Jolly Farmer was a Courage house when he frequented the pub in the 1960's.
 661.0306

-Lynda's husband remembers Friary Meux being the brewery when he used to drink there, and adds that the last landlord of The Jolly Farmer was Peter Hutcheson who now runs the Swan at Thatcham in Berkshire.
+Lynda's husband remembers Friary Meux being the brewery when he used to drink there, and adds that the last landlord of The Jolly Farmer was Peter Hutcheson who then ran the Swan at Thatcham in Berkshire.
 697.906

 An epic motorcycle journey